artghieri/A-Introduction-to-Python-3/guide.md

 2. **Efficiency**: Avoid redundant computations by combining assignment and evaluation in a single step.
 3. **Readability**: Streamline repetitive constructs, reducing code clutter and enhancing clarity.

-> *By embedding assignments within expressions, the walrus operator eliminates redundancy and improves code maintainability.*

 #### Example
 Suppose you want to read lines from a file and print those containing the word "python," along with their line numbers.
 Without the walrus operator, the code might look like this: